-This graph illustrates the hypothetical investment of \$10,000 in the Fund from December 16, 2013 (inception) to June 30, 2023.
+This graph illustrates the hypothetical investment of \$10,000 in the Fund from June 30, 2014 to June 30, 2024.
 The Average Annual and Cumulative Total Return table and Growth of an Assumed \$10,000 Investment graph do not reflect the deduction of taxes that a shareholder would pay on fund distributions or the redemption of fund shares.